jillesca/CLEUR-DEVNET-3707/README.md

 The requirements for the TIG stack are docker and IP reachability to the CML instance.
 For the demo I used my laptop.

-To start the TIG do.
+To start the TIG stack do.

 ```bash
 ./build_run_telegraf.sh